zeinabourhane/zeinabourhane.github.io/publications.md

 **Impact:** We provide insights into the depth-dependent organization of microbial communities in hypersaline wetlands, revealing potential microbial indicators of environmental conditions and enhancing understanding of biogeochemical processes in extreme ecosystems.

-**My contribution:** Conducted experimental and performed the bioinformatics and wrote the original draft. and biostatistics analyses
+**My contribution**: Conducted experimental and performed the bioinformatics and wrote the original draft and biostatistics analyses

 **More information:**
 **Authorship:**